Welcome to SPFLite

 This version provides several new features including additional Macro support:

-• Command line options are now available to allow specification of an initial macro to use against the filename specified in the command line, and a separate option to allow specifying a DO macro to be run when initialization is complete.
+- New Command line options were added to allow specification of an initial macro to use against the filename specified in the command line, and a separate option to allow specifying a DO macro to be run when initialization is complete.

 The changes in this 'version' were significant enough to warrant calling this Release 2.